Jill Biden

-She has a bachelor's degree in English from the University of Delaware, master's degrees in education and English from West Chester University and Villanova University, and returned to the University of Delaware for a doctoral degree in education.
+Born in Hammonton, New Jersey, Jacobs grew up in Willow Grove, Pennsylvania.
+In 1977, she married Joe Biden, a widower, and became the stepmother of Beau and Hunter.
+Biden and her husband also have a daughter, Ashley Biden, born in 1981.
+Biden has a bachelor's degree in English from the University of Delaware and master's degrees in education and English from West Chester University and Villanova University.
+She returned to the University of Delaware and received a doctoral degree in education.
 She taught English and reading in high schools for thirteen years and instructed adolescents with emotional disabilities at a psychiatric hospital.
-Then for fifteen years, she was an English and writing instructor at Delaware Technical & Community College.
+Following this, she was an English and writing instructor for fifteen years at Delaware Technical & Community College.

-Born in Hammonton, New Jersey, she grew up in Willow Grove, Pennsylvania.
-She married Joe Biden in 1977, becoming the stepmother of Beau and Hunter, two sons from Joe Biden's first marriage.
-Biden and her husband also have a daughter together, Ashley Biden, born in 1981.
-She is the founder of the Biden Breast Health Initiative non-profit organization, co-founder of the Book Buddies program, co-founder of the Biden Foundation, is active in Delaware Boots on the Ground, and with Michelle Obama is co-founder of Joining Forces.
+Biden is the founder of the Biden Breast Health Initiative non-profit organization, co-founder of the Book Buddies program, co-founder of the Biden Foundation, is active in Delaware Boots on the Ground, and with Michelle Obama is co-founder of Joining Forces.
 She has published a memoir and two children's books.